AmoghJohri/Gold-Coins/README.md

         if aux.len == 1:
             return aux[0]
         else if aux.len == 0:
-            return the last element of the aux
+            return the last coin of the aux
         else:
             return WEIGHT-OF-GENUINE-COIN(aux.len, aux)